Table of Contents

 Looking further at your results.

-If you’re HCT levels are higher than average, the first place to look is hydration.
+If your HCT levels are higher than average, the first place to look is hydration.

-Are you drinking enough water in the day?
+Are you drinking enough water during the day?

 Are you eating a diet that is dehydrating you?

-If you’re HCT levels are lower than average, the first thing to check is if you are anemic.
+If your HCT levels are lower than average, the first thing to check is if you are anemic.

-There are many different types of anemia that a test will analyze for, if you want more information about how to test for anemia visit my post on the topic of anemia testing.
+There are many different types of anemia that a test will analyze for if you want more information about how to test for anemia visit our post on the topic of anemia testing.

-the CBC (Complete Blood Count test) is available to assess HCT as well as anemia.
-Order the CBC blood test online (no doctor needed) here.What does HCT mean in Blood Tests? by admin
+The CBC (Complete Blood Count test) is available to assess HCT as well as anemia.?